mamori-tai/aflowey/README.rst

 It can be boring to create function that exactly matches arity of the flow.
 Aflowey provide some higher order functions to help, see:

-* lift: use partial to create new method
+* lift: create a new method accepting transformed arguments
 * F0: from a 0 argument function, create one argument function to fit the arity of the flow
 * F1: create a new function with an extra parameter to process input of the flow step
 * spread: create a new function which spread an iterable of arguments into the given function